Royal Jelly Benefits (and a fudge recipe!)

 I’ve made freezer fudge many different times with honey, why not with royal jelly?

-Todd always tells me that I make enough stuff, at some point I’ll get it right….
+Todd always tells me that I make enough stuff, at some point, I’ll get it right…(he’s so funny).

 This raw fudge recipe is full of the goodness of royal jelly, the richness of cacao, and good fats for your fertility.